IlanOu/kelna/README.md

 " " is a video game project to deepen our knowledge of programming in alliance with developers and designers !

+Currently, these are the two developers as contributors who occupy this project on GitHub

 This is a 2D game called : " " produced by our studio " ", you play a ...

 *Note : This project is a student project*